Get your personal plan match in 2 minutes

 Yes, you can use health sharing with diabetes, but coverage depends entirely on which plan you choose and how long you're willing to wait.
+(KFF data shows people with diabetes spend significantly more out of pocket than those without, which makes plan selection — especially the waiting period — the highest-stakes decision.)
 Zion HealthShare covers diabetes medications and complications from day one after your annual household portion (IUA), making it the best option for diabetics who need immediate coverage.
-Medi-Share requires a 12-month waiting period before diabetes-related expenses become shareable, though you still pay monthly contributions during that year.
+Medi-Share requires a 36-month waiting period before diabetes-related expenses become shareable, though you still pay monthly contributions during those three years.
 CHM technically covers diabetes but excludes certain maintenance medications, making it problematic for Type 1 diabetics who need daily insulin.
 For anyone managing diabetes, the choice isn't whether health sharing works—it's which plan covers your specific needs without forcing you to wait a year or pay everything out-of-pocket.

 How Each Plan Handles Diabetes